Table of Contents

 I have had the best experience with Trusted Nurse Staffing.
 My recruiter Tom is amazing.
 He always treats me with respect and as a friend.
 He is on top of everything I need.
 And when my Dad passed away, he helped me with time off, no problem and they even sent me a beautiful comfort box that was very helpful.
 Fully recommend this agency.

 Music.
 BBQ.
 The Great Smoky Mountains.
 These things often come to mind when you think about visiting Tennessee.
-For some, this is all you need.
-But there is so much more.
+For some, this may be all they need.
+But Tennessee has even more to offer!

-Tennessee’s musical legacy is that of legend makers such as:
+Tennessee’s musical legacy is that of legends such as:

 If you’re a music history aficionado, Tennessee may feel like coming home.

 Are you a fan of spelunking?
 Tennessee has more than 3,800 documented caves.
-Horse people will feel right at home in Shelby County.
-There are more horses per capita here than any other county in the United States.
+Horse lovers will feel right at home in Shelby County.
+There are more horses per capita here than in any other county in the United States.

 The Great Smoky Mountains National Park is part of the Blue Ridge Mountains and straddles the state line between North Carolina and Tennessee.
 It’s the most visited national park in the U.S. The Appalachian Trail runs through the center of the park.
 If you’re not a thru-hiker, chunks of the Appalachian Trail can be done as day hikes.

-Even if visiting all-things-Elvis is not a pilgrimage for you, Graceland is worth a visit.
+Even if seeing the home of Elvis is not a pilgrimage for you, Graceland is worth a visit.
 You can take a tour with an interactive iPad hosted by John Stamos with commentary and stories by Elvis and his daughter, Lisa Marie.
-Tour the mansion, see Elvis’ customized airplanes, and Elvis Presley’s Memphis at Graceland: An entertainment and exhibit complex that spans over 200,000 square feet.
-Here you can tour:
+Tour the mansion, see Elvis’ customized airplanes, and visit Elvis Presley’s Memphis at Graceland, an entertainment and exhibit complex that spans over 200,000 square feet.

 If you find yourself in Nashville, Centennial Park is a central gathering place.
-The 132-acre park has walking trails, volleyball courts, a dog park, a playground, a bandshell, and the Centennial Arts Center.
+This 132-acre park has walking trails, volleyball courts, a dog park, a playground, a bandshell, and the Centennial Arts Center.
 Here you can also find a replica of the original Parthenon in Greece which acts as an art museum.
 Nashville is also home to the Grand Ole Opry and the Country Music Hall of Fame and Museum.

-Thinking about travel nursing jobs in Music City?
-When you create a free profile on our site, you can immediately browse active jobs in Nashville.
-If you don’t see what you’re looking for, we can notify you when new positions come available.
+Finding travel nursing jobs in Music City has never been easier.
+Just make a free profile on our website to immediately browse active jobs in Nashville.
+If you don’t see what you’re looking for, we can notify you when new positions become available.

 The cost of living in Tennessee is lower than the national average.
 Tennessee has a much lower housing cost and somewhat lower grocery and utility costs than much of the country.
-If you’re looking to save some money, or, spend that money on tourism, and are searching for travel nursing jobs, Tennessee may be the place to enhance your career.
+If you’re looking to save money or spend your extra cash having some fun and are searching for travel nursing jobs, Tennessee may be the place for you.

 Nashville is an exciting, dynamic place to live and visit.
 But it’s not on our list of the most affordable places to live in Tennessee.
 Here are some alternatives:

-There are two ways you can go about finding housing in Tennessee.
+There are two ways you can find housing in Tennessee.

 Don’t want to do the legwork yourself?
 Our recruiters are also happy to find housing for you.
 We’ll make sure everything is in order before your arrival.

 Sifting through the travel nurse companies in Tennessee can be a slog.
-How do you know how a company will support you before, during, and after your assignment?
-While we always recommend reading reviews of fellow travel nurses, we also believe that benefits matter.
+How do you know if a company will support you before, during, and after your assignment?
+While we always recommend reading reviews of fellow travel nurses, what your agency offers you matters even more.

 Here at Trusted Nurse Staffing, we believe the right benefits make everything easier.
 For example, we provide our travel nurses: